MATH 253a - Accelerated Calculus III

 Video(s) on differentiation of functions of n variables.
 (14.3,6) =====>

-Watch the first video by Friday, the others over the weekend
+Watch the first video by Monday, the others by Wednesday

 Videos: